sid-3110/SOC-Incident-Response-Portfolio/README.md

 ## 📌 Overview
 This repository contains a collection of incident response reports created from a SOC Level 1 analyst perspective.

-Each incident demonstrates alert investigation, evidence correlation, incident classification, escalation decisions, documentation, and shift handover.
+Each incident demonstrates alert investigation, evidence correlation, incident classification, escalation decisions, documentation.

 ---